 I am a mixed girl from a small town.
 I bleed like you, I feel like you.
-But because I'm not you, I'm 2.5X more likely to be killed, by the police at that.
-I am not and will never be just another statistic, but sadly I live in a world I can be murdered over nothing else than the crime of being black.
+But because I'm not you, I'm 2.5X more likely to be killed.
+By the police at that.
+I am not and will never be just another statistic, but sadly, I live in a world where I can be murdered over nothing else than the crime of being black.

 Racism is Everywhere

-Some people may think that small towns are less racist then big cities, I'm here to tell you that that is false.
+Some people may think that small towns are less racist than big cities.
+I'm here to tell you that that is false.
 Hi, small-town brown girl here.
 No matter where you live, no matter who you are, I need you to be mad, I need you to get loud, I need you to fight the fight, stand up, be loud, be heard.

 I'm not telling you to get violent, always go to peace, at least try that first.
 And don't look down upon people who do need to be that way to be heard, as Dr. King said, "A riot is the voice of the unheard".

 No one in this movement is rioting just to cause trouble when you've been suppressed, when your words only mean something when someone who doesn't look like you echos, when you are made silent, you make yourself heard.